Endocrine disruptor: Types

 All people are exposed to chemicals with estrogenic effects in their everyday life, because endocrine disrupting chemicals are found in low doses in thousands of products.
 Chemicals commonly detected in people include DDT, polychlorinated biphenyls (PCBs), bisphenol A (BPA), polybrominated diphenyl ethers (PBDEs), and a variety of phthalates.
-In fact, almost all plastic products, including those advertised as "BPA-free", have been found to leach endocrine-disrupting chemicals.
-In a 2011, study it was found that some "BPA-free" products released more endocrine active chemicals than the BPA-containing products.
-Other forms of endocrine disruptors are phytoestrogens (plant hormones).
+In fact, almost all plastic products, including those advertised as BPA-free, have been found to leach endocrine-disrupting chemicals.
+In a 2011, study it was found that some BPA-free products released more endocrine-active chemicals than the BPA-containing products.
+Other forms of endocrine disruptors are phytoestrogens, compounds with estrogen activity found in plants.

 Xenoestrogens

 Xenoestrogens are a type of xenohormone that imitates estrogen.
 Synthetic xenoestrogens include widely used industrial compounds, such as PCBs, BPA and phthalates, which have estrogenic effects on a living organism.

 Alkylphenols

 Alkylphenols are xenoestrogens.
 The European Union has implemented sales and use restrictions on certain applications in which nonylphenols are used because of their alleged "toxicity, persistence, and the liability to bioaccumulate" but the United States Environmental Protections Agency (EPA) has taken a slower approach to make sure that action is based on "sound science".

 The long-chain alkylphenols are used extensively as precursors to the detergents, as additives for fuels and lubricants, polymers, and as components in phenolic resins.
 These compounds are also used as building block chemicals that are also used in making fragrances, thermoplastic elastomers, antioxidants, oil field chemicals and fire retardant materials.
 Through the downstream use in making alkylphenolic resins, alkylphenols are also found in tires, adhesives, coatings, carbonless copy paper and high performance rubber products.
 They have been used in industry for over 40 years.

 Certain alkylphenols are degradation products from nonionic detergents.
 Nonylphenol is considered to be a low-level endocrine disruptor owing to its tendency to mimic estrogen.